 Foundation Studies by David Hite has an exciting number of scale variations, all designed for oboes so you don’t have to translate the octaves.
 You could add any articulation system to his scale and interval studies.

-With more advanced students I usually work in Barret for phrasing and articulation, and later the Ferling Etudes.
+With more advanced students I usually work in Barret for phrasing and articulation.
+I also like THIS version of Barret, with treble clef accompaniments.
+I also love the Ferling Etudes.
 These are advanced, but beautiful pieces that require – and build – real skills to get through.
 These Pasculli Caprices have been kicking my butt delightfully lately.
 They are quite difficult, as are the Gillet etudes.

 Etudes and studies recommended by other oboists and teachers